 We believe that the primary sources of competition for our service are ground-based mobility solutions, other eVTOL developers/operators and local/regional incumbent aircraft charter services.
 While we expect to be first to market with an eVTOL facilitated aerial ridesharing service, we expect this industry to be dynamic and increasingly competitive; and our competitors could get to market before us, either generally or in specific markets.
 Even if we are first to market, we may not receive any competitive advantage or may be overtaken by other competitors.
 If new or existing aerospace companies launch competing solutions in the markets in which we intend to operate or obtain large-scale capital investment, we may face increased competition.
-Additionally, our competitors may benefit from our efforts in developing consumer and community acceptance for eVTOL aircraft and aerial ridesharing, making it easier for them to obtain the permits and authorizations required to operate an aerial ridesharing service in the markets.
+Additionally, our competitors may benefit from our efforts in developing consumer and community acceptance for eVTOL aircraft and aerial ridesharing, making it easier for them to obtain the permits and authorizations required to operate an aerial ridesharing service in the markets in which we intend to launch or in other markets.
 If we do not capture the first mover advantage that we anticipate, it may harm our business, financial condition, operating results and prospects.
-For a more comprehensive discussion, please see the section entitled "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2023.
+For a more comprehensive discussion, please see the section entitled "Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2024.